hamishhuggard/mlflow-demo/README.md

-# Datascience Skills
+# ML Engineering Skills

+## Skills to learn

-According to Gemini, here's how I should prioritise my learning:
+[According to Gemini](https://gemini.google.com/app/a8233c77cee25212?hl=en_GB), here's how I should prioritise my learning:

-## Top priority:
+### Top priority:
 - Kubernetes (Deeper Conceptual Understanding & Practical Application):
   - Understand Pods, Deployments, Services, Ingress, and how they relate to deploying and scaling ML models.
 Learn about kubectl commands for managing resources.
   - Why it's important: While cloud providers offer managed services (like EKS, AKS), the underlying concepts of Kubernetes are crucial.
 Many MLOps tools (like Kubeflow, Seldon) are built on Kubernetes.
   - Difficulty: Medium to High
 - Cloud ML Services (AWS SageMaker / Azure Machine Learning)
   - AWS: Focus on SageMaker (Studio, Training Jobs, Endpoints for real-time inference, Batch Transform, Model Registry, Monitoring).
 Also understand how S3, ECR, and IAM integrate with SageMaker.
   - Azure: Focus on Azure Machine Learning workspace (Experiments, Training, Endpoints for real-time inference, Pipelines, Model Registry, Monitoring).
 Understand integration with Azure Blob Storage, Azure Container Registry (ACR), and Azure Active Directory.
   - Estimated Difficulty: Medium
 - Apache Spark (PySpark focus):
   - Understand Spark DataFrames, common transformations (joins, aggregations), and how to read/write from various data sources (CSV, Parquet, Delta Lake).
 Get familiar with SparkSession and the Spark ecosystem.
   - Spark is the industry standard for large-scale data manipulation and often integrates with ML frameworks (MLlib) and platforms like Databricks.
   - Difficulty: Medium to High.
 Concepts like distributed computing and lazy evaluation can be tricky, but it's incredibly powerful.

-## High Priority (Significant Impact, Build on Existing Strengths):
+### High Priority (Significant Impact, Build on Existing Strengths):
 - MLflow:
     - MLflow Model Registry: Managing model versions, stages (Staging, Production), and approval workflows.
     - MLflow Projects: Packaging code for reproducible runs.